 Why Travel in a motorhome?

 Travelling in a motorhome offers freedom like no other.
-With a generator on board and propane to fuel cooking appliances, you are able to enjoy nature wherever you please.
+With a generator on board and propane to fuel cooking appliances, you can enjoy nature wherever you please.
 Camping beside a lake, finding comfort in staying overnight in a rest stop parking lot, you have the comforts of home.

-The Ford chassis with V10 engine is a reliable motorhome chassis that rarely has problems, if it does simply see your nearest Ford dealer.
+The Ford chassis is a reliable motorhome chassis that rarely has problems, if it does simply see your nearest Ford dealer.
 We provide a Ford maintenance schedule with purchase to know when to service your vehicle to avoid road surprises.

 Show your respect for nature